Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Introduction

+This goal is not unique.
 Knowledge extraction from LLMs has emerged as a sub-field within the LLM community, demonstrating that physical \citep{bosselut_comet_2019_local}, social \citep{bosselut_dynamic_2021_local}, and even narrative \citep{mostafazadeh_glucose_2020_local} knowledge can be extracted from LLMs.
+As seen from the examples in Table~\ref{tab:prompt_response_introduction}, seemingly small changes in the prompt can lead to significantly different responses.
+Thus, a key challenge of knowledge extraction from LLMs is determining how to form an appropriate prompt so that the resulting response is useful \citep[``prompt programming,''][]{reynolds_prompt_2021_local}.

-The significant thrust of this prior work, however, has been to extract general world knowledge without anticipating direct application of the knowledge to a specific situation.
+Knowledge extraction via LLMs has generally focused on the acquisition of general world knowledge without anticipating direct application of the knowledge to a specific situation.
 For example, COMET \citep{bosselut_comet_2019_local} was trained to produce assertions compatible with ConceptNet \citep{speer_conceptnet_2017}, a general knowledge base.
-New assertions from COMET could extend ConceptNet's coverage of world knowledge, but included no consideration of how that knowledge might be used in a specific circumstance.
+New assertions from COMET could extend ConceptNet's coverage of world knowledge, but the extraction process included no consideration of how that extracted knowledge might be used in a specific circumstance by an agent in the future.
+However, an embodied robot requires responses specific to its situation and its affordances.
+Further, robot affordances will often differ from the (typically human) embodiment that is (usually) implicit in the LLM training corpus \citep{ahn_as_2022_local}.
+Thus, a new requirement for knowledge extraction for autonomous agent learning is construction of prompts that deliver LLM responses with sufficient specificity to the agent's current situation.

-Using LLMs to learn to perform new tasks, however, adds additional requirements that are atypical of mainstream LLM knowledge extraction.
-First, a response from an LLM can be reasonable in general, but not helpful or applicable in the agent's current, specific situation.
-This specificity to a situation includes customizing responses to the embodiment and affordances of the agent (e.g., a robot), which can differ from the (typically human) embodiment that is (usually) implicit in the training corpus \citep{ahn_as_2022_local}.

-A second challenge is that the agent must parse the responses of the LLM and ground them to its current situation with the native language understanding facilities it has.
+For an agent to use LLM responses, it must also be able to parse and to ground them to its current situation using the native language understanding facilities it has.
+Referring again to Table~\ref{tab:prompt_response_introduction}, some phrases/steps are straightforward to interpret (``empty the trash'') but others might be much more challenging for an agent to ground and to act on (e.g., ``gather all of the trash and dispose of it'').
+Further, the second response, which is generated by the LLM as a bulleted list, can be parsed and processed individually in comparison to the more complex sentence produced in response to the first prompt.

 A response that cannot be interpreted with the agent's native language facilities, even if it is appropriate and interpretable for a human reader, does not contribute to the agent's attempt to learn a new task.
+Thus, another requirement for an embodied agent to be able to use the LLM for knowledge acquisition is that the agent produce prompts (inputs) to the LLM that result in responses that the agent can parse and ground (interpret).